 Partners and brands new to the program must complete an initial onboarding phase before syndicating to the Bazaarvoice Network.
 Expand the following sections to see an overview of onboarding steps.

-The initial partner onboarding process is as follows:
+Bazaarvoice supports the initial partner onboarding process as follows:

-- The partner and Bazaarvoice sign an agreement and onboarding statement of work.
+- Signs an agreement and onboarding statement of work with the partner.

-- Bazaarvoice sets up a sandbox environment and provides the partner with API keys.
+- Sets up a sandbox environment and provides the partner with API keys.

-- Bazaarvoice hosts a series of technical training sessions to help the partner understand important requirements for participation, such as our authenticity requirements, syndication, product catalogs, and using the API.
+- Hosts a series of technical training sessions to help the partner understand important requirements for participation, such as our authenticity requirements, syndication, product catalogs, and using the API.

-- Bazaarvoice consults with the partner team as they build the solution in the sandbox environment.
+- Consults with the partner team as they build the solution in the sandbox environment.

-- Bazaarvoice tests and certifies that the partner's completed solution meets our requirements.
+- Tests and certifies that the partner's completed solution meets our requirements.

 For all brands wanting to participate in this partnership, the process is as follows:

 - The brand signs a contract with Bazaarvoice to distribute content to the Bazaarvoice Network.
-The brand must sign a contract with the partner if one is not already in place.
+The brand must sign an agreement with the partner if one is not already in place.

 - Bazaarvoice provisions a brand account and provides the brand’s API keys and Secure File Transfer Protocol (SFTP) folder access credentials to the partner.
-Refer to Technical credentials for an example of information that will be provided.
+Refer to Technical credentials for an example of information that we provide.